Davyd0v1/arduino-freertos/README.md

 # Arduino FreeRTOS

-Учебный проект по теме FreeRTOS на Arduino.
+Educational project focused on using FreeRTOS on Arduino.

-В репозитории собраны примеры работы с операционной системой реального времени и основной проект с конечным автоматом.
+This repository contains examples of working with a real-time operating system and a main project based on a finite-state machine.

-## Содержание репозитория
+## Repository Contents

-- `multitasking-example` — пример работы нескольких задач и обработки Serial-команд
+- `multitasking-example` — example of running multiple tasks and processing Serial commands
-- `queue-example` — пример передачи данных через очередь
+- `queue-example` — example of data transfer using a queue
-- `semaphore-example` — пример работы с семафором и прерыванием
+- `semaphore-example` — example of using semaphores and interrupts
-- `mutex-example` — пример синхронизации с мьютексом
+- `mutex-example` — example of synchronization using a mutex
-- `fsm-control-system` — основной проект лабораторной работы
+- `fsm-control-system` — main laboratory project

-## Использованные технологии
+## Technologies Used

 - Arduino
 - FreeRTOS